 As summer comes to a close, many pool owners have pool covers on their minds.
 What’s the best way to protect your inground pool from dirt, leaves, and debris?
 What’s the best type of leaf net pool cover?
-You spent a good amount of time and energy on your pool this summer.
-Who wants to keep tending a pool when it’s closed for the winter?
-Before you cover it, let us help you find the best one.
+You spend a good amount of time and energy on your pool.
+Who wants to keep tending to a pool when it’s closed for the winter?
+Before you cover it, let us help you find the best pool cover option.

 Solid vinyl or mesh?

 Mesh pool covers typically cost $200 – $600 less than solid vinyl covers.
 They also last up to 15 years!
 They don’t need a pump on top, and they require little to no work during the off-season.